Police did not meet standards expected in serial killer probe – senior officer

 The inquests previously heard accusations that police ignored intelligence, including from the victims’ family members and friends, that led to Port, and that the Metropolitan Police murder squad turned down requests from the borough officers to take over the investigations.

+The inquest jury also heard about a Met advisory group report from 2007, which highlighted a number of cases including that of the serial killer Colin Ireland, who tortured five gay men to death in 1993, which said the police investigation was hampered because they failed to identify links between the deaths.

+Mr Cundy acknowledged there had been a lack of awareness about GHB in 2014, but said efforts had been made to better understand new and emerging drugs and usage patterns since Port.

-There were substantial delays in analysing evidence on Port’s laptop, seized after he was initially arrested over Mr Walgate’s death.
+The inquests also heard there were substantial delays in analysing evidence on Port’s laptop, which was seized after his initial arrest over Mr Walgate’s death.

+He said the means of checking intelligence on a suspect was also “immeasurably different” now.

+But he added: “When you hear things that didn’t happen when people have been told to do something, (it is) quite astonishing from my view that they weren’t done.”

 Port, now 46, a former escort and bus depot chef, will die behind bars after being given a whole-life jail sentence for murdering Mr Walgate, 23, Mr Kovari, 22, Mr Whitworth, 21, and Mr Taylor, 25.